tk5ep/midi2ts590/README.md

 ### Requirements ###
 It needs the Pygame MIDI library as well as the PySerial to be installed.

-:warning: BEWARE that the above libraries are compatible with your Python 3 version !<br />As of the date of writing (jan.2023) the last compatible Windows packaged Python version is 3.10.9
+:warning: BEWARE that the above libraries are compatible with your Python 3 version !<br />As of the date of writing (jan.2023) the latest Pygame library is only compatible with Python version is 3.10.9

 ### For what is it good for ? ###
 The TS590s has a set of remote command that allows to control it, either via the COM port or the USB port.<br />